bio-ops/Babajide_Portfolio/README.md

 Regression analysis on an insurance cost dataset was performed with the goal of predicting the cost of insurance based on a set of predictors:

-* Data was taken from an insurance Dataset in .csv format
+* Data was taken from an Insurance Dataset in .csv format
 * Correlation heatmap created using seaborn and matplotlib
 * Label encoding and division of data into training/test set performed using SciKitLearn
 * Regression model created using statsmodels.api